ValerieMendozaA/inst414-final-project--Valerie---Mendoza-/README.md

 pip install -r requirements.txt

 Download the dataset manually
-The dataset is too large to include in GitHub; I had to download it myself:
+The dataset is too large to include inside GitHub, and I know we are not supposed to add it; I had to download it myself:

 Link: https://huggingface.co/datasets/FronkonGames/steam-games-dataset/blob/main/games.csv